rasulkurbanov/rasulkurbanov/README.md

 - 🔭 I’m currently working on different projects related to ML
 - 🌱 I’m currently learning algorithms and data structures and docker
 - 👯 I’m looking to collaborate on AI based backend applications
-- 💬 Ask me about go, python, javascript
+- 💬 Ask me about python, javascript
 - 📫 How to reach me: email: rasuliy550@gmail.com || telegram: @rasuljohn
 - 😄 Pronouns: He/His